Skip to content

 Under Execution role, choose Use an existing role.

-Under Existing role, choose the IAM role.
+Under Existing role, choose the IAM role that you created.

 4. Choose Create function.